krmnino/Tetriz/README.md

 Tetris with the z: My own implementation of a classic game.
 [Work in progress]

 TODO:
-- Polish gameloop()
+- Add comments to source code
 - Add score system
-- UI: Add restart buttons
+- UI: Add restart button